evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

           @create[/drop] objname[;alias;alias...][:typeclass], objname...

         switch:
-           drop - automatically drop the new object into your current location (this is not echoed) this also sets the new object's home to the current location rather than to you.
+           drop - automatically drop the new object into your current location (this is not echoed).
+This also sets the new object's home to the current location rather than to you.

         Creates one or more new objects.
 If typeclass is given, the object is created as a child of this typeclass.
 The typeclass script is